hai-vr/documentation/src/pages/extra/vrchat-credits-calculator.md

 ## Sources

-The calculations on this page is based on the official documentation regarding fees:
+The calculations on this page are based on the official documentation regarding fees:

 - [Creator Economy/Payout/Fees](https://creators.vrchat.com/economy/payout#fees).
   - [Screenshot 1](chrome_xR98WSTVET.png)